gracegunne/US_Inflation_Dashboard/README.md

-Data comes from FRED and gets cached for 24 hours so you're not constantly hitting their API.What it doesQuick way to visualize US inflation trends over the past 5 years using different CPI measures and the PCE index.<h1>US Inflation Dashboard (5Y)</h1>
+Data comes from FRED and gets cached for 24 hours so you're not constantly hitting their API.## What it doesQuick way to visualize US inflation trends over the past 5 years using different CPI measures and the PCE index.